withastro/astro/packages/integrations/netlify/README.md

 ### builders

-[Netlify On-demand Builders](https://docs.netlify.com/configure-builds/on-demand-builders/) are serverless functions used to build and cache page content on Netlify’s Edge CDN.
-You can enable these functions with the `builders` option:
+You can enable On-demand Builders using the `builders` option:

 ```js
 // astro.config.mjs